Mexico–United States border wall: Description

-The 1954 mi border between the U.S. and Mexico traverses a variety of terrain, including urban areas and deserts.
+The 1954 mi border between Mexico and the U.S. traverses a variety of terrain, including urban areas and deserts.
 The border from the Gulf of Mexico to El Paso, Texas, follows the Rio Grande, a natural barrier.
 The barrier is on both urban and uninhabited sections of the border, where the most illegal crossings and drug trafficking have been observed in the past.
 These urban areas include San Diego, California, and El Paso, Texas.
-The fencing includes a steel fence (varying in height between 18 and 27 feet (4.8 and 8.1 meters)) that divides the border towns of Nogales, Arizona, in the U.S. and Nogales, Sonora, in Mexico.
+The fencing includes a steel fence varying in height between 18 and 27 ft that divides the border towns of Nogales, Arizona, in the U.S. and Nogales, Sonora, in Mexico.

 97% of border apprehensions (foreign nationals caught in the U.S. illegally) by the Border Patrol in 2010 occurred at the southwest border.
 The number declined 61% from 1,189,000 in 2005 to 723,842 in 2008 to 463,000 in 2010.
 The decrease in apprehensions is the result of numerous factors, including changes in U.S. economic conditions and border enforcement efforts.
 Border apprehensions in 2010 were at their lowest level since 1972.
 Total apprehensions for 2017, 2018, and 2019 were 415,517, 521,090, and 977,509, respectively.
 And while the barrier is along the border with Mexico, 80% of those apprehended are not Mexican.

 As a result of the barrier, the number of people trying to cross in areas that have no fence, such as the Sonoran Desert and the Baboquivari Mountains in Arizona, has increased.
 Such immigrants must cross 50 miles (80 km) of inhospitable terrain to reach the first road, which is in the Tohono Oʼodham Indian Reservation.